 - Emotional distress, humiliation, shame, and embarrassment

 In addition to the sexual harassment and retaliation claims against Mr. Sachs, the lawsuit accuses Innocean Worldwide of wrongful termination, intentional infliction of emotional distress, unfair business practices, and violation of California employment law.
-The case is ongoing, with the firm having stated that the plaintiff has no evidence to support her claims.
+The case is ongoing, with the firm has stated that the plaintiff has no evidence to support her claims.

 Do You Need a Los Angeles Wrongful Termination Attorney?

 Wrongful termination, under California employment law, refers to any situation where an employee has been fired or terminated by their employer in a way which is in breach of their legal rights.
 If you believe you have a case for wrongful termination, a Los Angeles attorney can advise whether it can be proven that your dismissal violated at least aspect of employment law.

 Some of the common factors qualifying a dismissal for a wrongful termination lawsuit include termination on the grounds of:

 - Age, where the employee is at least 40 years of age

 - Medical conditions

 Often, you may not realize that the termination of your employment has been done in an unlawful manner, nor that you could be eligible to bring a lawsuit as a result.
 If you suspect that something was amiss about the circumstances surrounding your dismissal, you should speak to a Los Angeles wrongful termination attorney immediately for expert legal representation.